vnmakarov/mir/README.md

 ```

   * `func` describes signature of the function (taking 32-bit signed
-    integer argument and returning 32-bit signed integer value), stack
+    integer argument and returning 32-bit signed integer value)
-    frame size (819000) and function argument `N` which will be local
+    and function argument `N` which will be local
     variable of 64-bit signed integer type
     * Function results are described first by their types and have no names.
       Parameters always have names and go after the result description
-    * Function my have more one result but possible number and combination
+    * Function may have more one result but possible number and combination
-      of result types are machine defined
+      of result types are currently machine defined
   * You can write several instructions on one line if you separate them by `;`
   * The instruction result, if any, is always the first operand
   * We use 64-bit instructions in calculations